dinhminhhuy/120_Years_Of_Olympic_History/README.md

 ![alt text](https://github.com/dinhminhhuy/120_Years_Of_Olympic_History/blob/main/Importing_Error.png?raw=true)

 ERROR: unterminated CSV quoted field.
-So you should revise this record by deleting the quoted field in "Besik'"
+So you should revise this record by deleting the quoted field in "Besik'".